dcl-2018-01/curriculum/docs/tidy-eval.md

 If you have eagle eyes, you’ll have spotted that I used `enquo()` here but I showed you `quo()` before.
-That’s because they have slightly different uses: `quo()` captures what you, the function writer type, `enquo()` captures what the user has typed:
+That’s because they have slightly different uses: `quo()` captures what you, the function writer types, `enquo()` captures what the user has typed:

 ``` r